-For example, If we integrate the networks with Discrete Token Interface, one-hot encoding of ASR hypothesis, the model needs additional modules, such as the Gumbel-Max trick and Gumbel-Softmax distribution for forward and backward pass to map the distribution~\cite{JanGuPoo17}.
-This learning process is complicated, as the pre-trained networks could be missing their acoustic or linguistic representations.
+For example, If we integrate the networks with Discrete Token Interface (DTI), one-hot encoding of ASR hypothesis, the model needs additional modules, such as the Gumbel-Max trick and Gumbel-Softmax distribution for forward and backward passes to match the distribution~\cite{jang2017categorical}.
+This learning process is complicated, as the pre-trained networks could miss their acoustic or linguistic representations.

 In this paper, we propose a novel Interface, Continuous Token Interface (\interface), for a simple and robust network integration.
 The CTI is naturally derived by pre-training both ASR and NLU networks with the same vocabulary.
-With our Interface, it has a small gap of representations between the networks, and no additional modules are needed.
-Because the networks are pre-trained with the same vocabulary, the softmax probability distribution of the ASR network can be considered as a noisy text representation from the point of view of the NLU network.
-We assume it only differs in the noise level; that is, our Interface has a neglectable gap of representations, unlike other Interfaces.
-Therefore we directly feed the ASR network's output to the NLU network, and this makes our SLU network trainable in an E2E manner without additional modules, such as Gumbel-Softmax.
+With our interface, there is a small representation gap between the networks, and no additional modules are needed.
+Because the networks have the same vocabulary, the softmax probability distribution of the ASR network can be considered as a noisy textual representation from the point of view of the NLU network.
+We assume it only differs in the noise pattern; our Interface has a neglectable gap of representations, unlike other Interfaces.
+Therefore we directly feed the ASR network's output to the NLU network, which makes our SLU network trainable in an E2E manner without additional modules, such as Gumbel-Softmax.

-Finally, we evaluate our proposed model on the SLURP dataset~\cite{bastianelli2020slurp}, a recently proposed challenging SLU dataset, and achieve state-of-the-art performance in both Intent Classification (IC) and Slot Filling (SF).
-We also conduct ablation studies to verify the NLU network, pre-trained with Masked Language Modeling (MLM), is able to utilize a noisy textual representation of \interface.
-Moreover, we show our model can be trained with multi-task learning from heterogeneous data even after integration with CTI.
+Finally, we evaluate our model on the SLURP dataset~\cite{bastianelli2020slurp}, a recently proposed challenging SLU dataset, and achieve state-of-the-art performance in both Intent Classification (IC) and Slot Filling (SF).
+We also conduct ablation studies to verify that the NLU network, pre-trained with Masked Language Modeling (MLM), can utilize a noisy textual representation of \interface.
+Moreover, we train our model with extra data, SLURP-Synth, and get better results.